Occupational safety and health: Netherlands

 In the Netherlands, the laws for safety and health at work are registered in the Working Conditions Act (Arbeidsomstandighedenwet and Arbeidsomstandighedenbeleid).
 Apart from the direct laws directed to safety and health in working environments, the private domain has added health and safety rules in Working Conditions Policies (Arbeidsomstandighedenbeleid), which are specified per industry.
 The Ministry of Social Affairs and Employment (SZW) monitors adherence to the rules through their inspection service.
 This inspection service investigates industrial accidents and it can suspend work and impose fines when it deems the Working Conditions Act has been violated.
 Companies can get certified with a VCA certificate for safety, health and environment performance.
 All employees have to obtain a VCA certificate too, with which they can prove that they know how to work according to the current and applicable safety and environmental regulations.

 Ireland

+The Health and Safety Authority, based in Dublin, is responsible for enforcing health and safety at work legislation in Ireland.
 The main health and safety regulation in Ireland is the Safety, Health and Welfare at Work Act 2005, which replaced earlier legislation from 1989.
-The Health and Safety Authority, based in Dublin, is responsible for enforcing health and safety at work legislation.
+Under the 2005 Act, companies are legally required to prepare a "safety statement" which sets out the hazards identified in the workplace, the risks arising from those hazards, and the measures in place to mitigate those risks and safeguard employee safety, health and welfare.

 Spain

 In Spain, occupational safety and health is regulated by the Spanish Act on Prevention of Labor Risks.
-The Ministry of Labor is the authority responsible for issues relating to labor environment.
+The Ministry of Labour is the authority responsible for issues relating to labor environment.
 The National Institute for Safety and Health at Work (Instituto Nacional de Seguridad y Salud en el Trabajo, INSST) is the government's scientific and technical organization specialized in occupational safety and health.